Majority of global businesses are getting fond of hiring remote employees and outsourced workers from lower-cost countries.

-Brazil produces millions of quality workforce that graduate from top universities across the country each year.
-In 2020, the Brazilian labor force was reported at almost 100 million.
+Brazil produces millions of quality workers who graduate from top universities across the country each year.
+In 2023, the Brazilian labor force was reported at around 98 million.

-Despite being lower than the previous years, this still demonstrates ample growth of workers willing to provide the best service for a business.
+Despite being lower than in previous years, this still demonstrates ample growth of workers willing to provide the best service for a business.

 One of the benefits when you outsource to Brazil is the infrastructure.
-It has around 90 technology parks and 35 accelerators nationwide that’s built within the last decade.
+It has around 90 technology parks and 35 accelerators nationwide that were built within the last decade.

 The country also boasts a high density of research centers, tech companies, and institutes.
 Some of them are located in Brazil’s Silicon Valley in Campinas.

 All of these efforts are the result of implementing “Lei do Bem (Law of Good),” which provides tax incentives to companies that work on research and development and technological innovations.